andrewloftus24/CMSC-447-Spotify-04/README.md

-# CMSC-447-Spotify-04 - Andrew's Develop Branch
+# CMSC-447-Spotify-04

+## Changelog - 12/7/21

+* Added Selenium to run tests.
+Currently, only runs a login test.

 ## Changelog - 11/21/21